otrv4/otrv4/otrv4.md

 Verify the information in the message.
 If the verification succeeds:

-  * Decrypt the message and display the human-readable part (if non-empty) to the user.
+  * Decrypt the message and display the human-readable part (if non-empty) to the user. // TODO: if empty what does it mean?
   * Rotate root, chain and mix keys as appropiate.
-  * If you have not sent a message to this correspondent in some (configurable) time, send a "heartbeat" message.
+  * If you have not sent a message to this correspondent in some (configurable) time, send a "heartbeat" message. // TODO: what is the configurable time?

-If the received message contains a TLV type 1, forget all encryption keys for this correspondent, and transition `msgstate` to `MSGSTATE_FINISHED`.
+If the received message contains a TLV type 1:

+  * Forget all encryption keys for this correspondent, and transition `msgstate` to `MSGSTATE_FINISHED`.

+Otherwise:

-Otherwise, inform the user that an unreadable encrypted message was received, and reply with an Error Message.
+  * Inform the user that an unreadable encrypted message was received, and reply with an Error Message.

 If `msgstate` is `MSGSTATE_PLAINTEXT` or `MSGSTATE_FINISHED`:

-Inform the user that an unreadable encrypted message was received, and reply with an Error Message.
+   * Inform the user that an unreadable encrypted message was received, and reply with an Error Message.

 #### User requests to end an OTR conversation